danleeb/GreenJ/README.md

-___News: GreenJ has been nominated in the category "Open-Source" at the [Constantinus Award](http://www.constantinus.net/award/en/constantinus-award/introduction/) (Austrian IT Award).
-We also participate in the "Audience Award" and would be very happy if you could vote for us to support our ongoing development of GreenJ:___

-- Click "Like" on the [Constantinus Award Facebook voting page](http://www.facebook.com/constantinusaward?sk=app_219232341506272)
-- Search for "Lorem Ipsum" and click "Vote"
-- You can vote every 60 minutes until May 31st

-___Thank you for your support!___

-______

 ___GreenJ is currently under revision, see [branch 1.1](https://github.com/danleeb/GreenJ/tree/1.1).
 The code base has been improved and a new HTML/JavaScript phone is under development.
 The master branch still contains the stable 1.0 release.___

 # About GreenJ